postgresml/postgresml/README.md

 Use either grid or random searches with cross validation on your training set to discover the most important knobs to tweak on your favorite algorithm.

 ### SQL native vector operations
-Vector operations make working with learned emebeddings a snap, for things like nearest neighbor searches or other similarity comparisons.
+Vector operations make working with learned embeddings a snap, for things like nearest neighbor searches or other similarity comparisons.

 ### The performance of Postgres
 Since your data never leaves the database, you retain the speed, reliability and security you expect in your foundational stateful services.
 Leverage your existing infrastructure and expertise to deliver new capabilities.